c4nzin/nestjs-infisical-sdk/README.md

    * The client secret of your Machine Identity.
    */
   clientSecret: string;

   /**
+   * The project ID of your Infisical project.
+   * Used to fetch secrets from the correct project and inject them into `process.env`.
+   */
+  projectId?: string;

+  /**
    * The environment in which to operate (e.g., "dev", "stg", "prod").